ClaretWheel1481/FeasOJ/README.md

 # FeasOJ
 ### Project Description
-FeasOJ is an online programming practice platform based on Vue and Golang, aiming to provide users with a convenient and efficient learning and practice environment.
+FeasOJ is an online programming practice platform based on Vue and Golang, supporting multi-languages, discussion forums, contests and other features, aiming to provide users with a convenient and efficient learning and practice environment.
 <br>
 [FeasOJ-Backend](https://github.com/ClaretWheel1481/FeasOJ-Backend)
 [ImageGuard](https://github.com/ClaretWheel1481/ImageGuard)